mataluni-bravetto/abe-core-body-template/icons/README.md

 # Extension Icons

-This directory contains the extension icons for the AI Guardians Chrome Extension.
+This directory contains the extension icons for the AiGuardian Chrome Extension.

 ## Required Icon Sizes
 - **16x16px** - Browser toolbar and context menus